Biostatistician II

 Biostatistician II (Client dedicated | Fully remote)

-ICON plc is a world-leading healthcare intelligence and clinical research organization.
-We’re proud to foster an inclusive environment driving innovation and excellence, and we welcome you to join us on our mission to shape the future of clinical development.
+ICON plc is a world‑leading healthcare intelligence and clinical research organisation.
+We foster an inclusive environment that drives innovation and excellence, and we welcome you to join us on our mission to shape the future of clinical development.

 We are currently seeking a Biostatistician II to join our diverse and dynamic team.
-In this key leadership role under the supervision of senior biostatisticians, this position is responsible for statistical aspects i of clinical and preclinical research projects.
-Project responsibilities include assistance with case report form development, statistical analysis and interpretation of data, and reporting of results.
+In this key leadership role under the supervision of senior biostatisticians, you will be responsible for the statistical aspects of clinical and pre‑clinical research projects.
+Your work will include assistance with case report form development, statistical analysis and interpretation of data, and reporting of results.

 What You Will Be Doing

-• Assist senior biostatisticians in clinical study support, including study design, sample size calculations, patient randomization, data analysis, and results reporting.
+• Assist senior biostatisticians in clinical study support, including study design, sample size calculations, patient randomisation, data analysis, and results reporting.

 • Support the statistical aspects of case report form design.